‘Multiple teams’ reportedly inquiring about Earl Thomas, but will that change anything with the Seahawks?

 The NFL Network report, however, also stated that “multiple teams” have approached the Seahawks about a possible trade for Thomas but that so far none have offered Seattle’s asking price, which has been thought to be at least a second-round draft choice.

-As the NFL Network stated, it’s long been thought that Dallas is the most logical team to want to trade for Thomas because they have a need for him and now run a defense that is similar to that of Seattle’s — especially in the back end — with former Seahawks defensive coordinator Kris Richard now overseeing their defensive passing game; and that Thomas has made it clear he’d love to play there near his home in Orange, Texas, which would make it more likely he’d sign an extension to stay.
-Any team trading for Thomas is going to want an assurance he will be more than a one-season rental if they are going to give up much at all for him (teams could be given the chance to negotiate with him ahead of time).
+As the NFL Network stated, it’s long been thought that Dallas is the most logical team to want to trade for Thomas because they have a need for him and now run a defense that is similar to that of Seattle’s — especially in the back end — with former Seahawks defensive coordinator Kris Richard now overseeing their defensive passing game; and that Thomas has made it clear he’d love to play there near his home in Orange, Texas, which makes it more likely he’d sign an extension to stay.
+Any team trading for Thomas will want assurance he will be more than a one-season rental if they are going to give up much for him (teams could be given the chance to negotiate with him ahead of time).

-That other teams would approach the Seahawks shouldn’t surprise anyone and probably isn’t even really news — it’s hard to imagine other teams haven’t at least called the Seahawks just to see what the situation is and all that.
+That other teams would approach the Seahawks shouldn’t surprise anyone and probably isn’t even really news — it’s hard to imagine other teams haven’t at least called the Seahawks just to see what the situation is.

 Maybe more interesting is the timing of the report, coming as it does on a weekend when trades are more common with teams having to pare their rosters and getting their best sense yet of what they will have in 2018.